Ritual Bell and Besom Brooms: Useful and Alliterative

 The besom, or broom, is also used for ritual in order to clear the area of unwanted negative energy.
 Before the ritual begins, it is customary to sweep the negative vibes away: visualization works well here.
 You can say something like the following as you visualize the negative energy being swept away: “Negative energy, I sweep you away/In the name of the Goddess and God, I hold you at bay/So mote it be.”

 I prefer to hang my besom above my altar, rather than placing it on the altar per se.

 Before the altar bell or the besom is used for the first time, and periodically afterwards, it is necessary to cleanse and consecrate these ritual tools.

-What is your relationship with Hestia?
-Please feel free to share your thoughts in the comments section.
-Blessed Be.
+What are your thoughts about the altar bell or besom?
+Please feel free to share in the comments section.
+Blessed Be!